 The South African Journal of Science is committed to publishing high-quality content timeously.
 We value the contributions of Reviewers who assist us to achieve that goal and trust you will find the following guidelines helpful.

-Purpose and approach of peer review
+Purpose and approach

 Conflicts of interest

-Reviewers must report any potential or real conflict of interest to the Associate Editor before a review is accepted and any that arise during the review process need to be noted on the online review form.
+Reviewers must report any potential or actual conflict of interest to the Associate Editor before a review is accepted and any that arise during the review process need to be noted on the online review form.
 A conflict of interest does not necessarily invalidate the review report.

 Reviewers must respect the confidentiality of the review process as well as the proprietary rights of the authors.

 Confidentiality applies to all correspondence.
 Do not use, copy, share or discuss any part of the manuscript, during or after the review process.
 Any outside collaboration or consultation on the review needs the permission of the Associate Editor.
 Such collaboration or consultation is also confidential.

 Criteria for evaluation

 Some criteria will be addressed through the Questionnaire section of the online review form, while other criteria should be addressed in the Comments section, either to the authors or to the Associate Editor.

 Assess and, if applicable, suggest improvements, regarding: